Safe Streets Awards

 Please be sure to cheer on and congratulate this year's winners and consider nominating your local Champions for next year's Safe Streets Awards!

-PUBLIC NOTICE: Please note that participation in the various Safe Streets Summit events on Jan.
-26-27, 2017 is anticipated by multiple members of the Broward, Miami-Dade and Palm Beach MPO Governing Boards and their respective advisory committees.
+PUBLIC NOTICE: Please note that participation in the various Safe Streets Summit events on Feb.
+1-2, 2018 is anticipated by multiple members of the Broward and Palm Beach MPO and Miami-Dade TPO Governing Boards and their respective advisory committees.